yobulkdev/yobulkdev/README.md

 ```

 the UI is ready to go at [http://localhost:8000/](http://localhost:8000/).
-You can also run YoBulk backend from Docker container and Mongo on your local system.
-The docker image comes with YoBulk backend image and MongoImage.

-Let's check it out by browsing `http://localhost:8000`

 If you do not have mongo db installed, don't worry!
-We have docker-compose sytem which will do the job for you.
+We have docker-compose sytem which will install both mongo and yobulk in docker containers.

-Option:2 Through Docker Compose
+#### Option:2 Through Docker Compose
-We provide different docker-compose.yml files under this directory.
-Here are some examples.

 ```bash
 git clone https://github.com/yobulkdev/yobulkdev